 Joe Friel, cofounder of Training Peaks, once said, “It would be better to call your recovery day an adaptation day.
 While they certainly overlap, they’re not the same thing.
 Adaptation is the real goal of such a day of reduced stress.”
 Rest and recovery is necessary not only for the adaptions you’re trying to achieve, but also to prevent overtraining which can lead to illness, injury, emotional stress, poor sleep, and training plateaus.

 3. Recover with movement.

-Recovery X is designed to provide an active rest from the hard work you do other days of the week.
+Another benefit of Recovery X – Pressing Reset is its movement-based recovery work.
+The purpose is to provide an active rest from the hard work and stress you do other days of the week.
 It balances the “fight or flight” with the “rest and digest.”
-It’s the yin to the yang.
-It’s exploratory.
-It’s therapeutic.
-It’s corrective.
-It’s like the maintenance you do on your car every 3 months or 3000 miles (except we’re recommending doing Recovery X at least once a week!).
+Think yin and yang.
+Be exploratory.
+Think therapeutic.
+Do corrective exercises.
+It’s like the periodic maintenance you do on your car.